luki3k5/kontagent/README.md

 About
 --
-This is a library for kontagent ([http://kontagent.com](http://kontagent.com)) analytics package.
+This is a library for kontagent ([http://kontagent.com](http://kontagent.com)) analytics package for Facebook.
 It is implemented as a standalone library without any dependencies.
+There is no need to have it on top of Facebooker plugin - works great with Sinatra, Padrino and Rails apps.

+It can:

+* Register new installs/uninstalls
+* Register any custom event as described in documentation from Kontagent.
+* Supports custom subsets (up to three) and all the values from standard REST API by Kontagent

+Please check the 'Usage' section to see all the possible codes.

 Install
 --
   Clone this repository
  <pre><code>$ git clone http://github.com/luki3k5/kontagent</code></pre>
-  or install through the gem
+  or install with the gem
  <pre><code>$ gem install kontagent</code></pre>

 Setup
 --